 Bubbled and Blistered Siding

 Bubbled siding is a clear sign of moisture damage.
 It means that moisture is seeping behind the panels and settling in, causing the panels to boast a bubble pattern.

 Not to burst your bubble, but bubbled siding is a major sign that replacement is in order.
 The paint is separating from the underlying surface.
 Not only can moisture be a culprit for bubbling and blistering, but so can heat.

 Regardless of the cause, the structural integrity of your siding is suffering if you find signs of bubbling and blistering paint.
-Keep in mind that Accuweather and the Farmers’ Almanac is predicting one of the coldest winters we’ve seen in years with several winter whopper snow storms, allowing moisture damage to run rampant.
-New vinyl siding panels are engineered to maintain their structural integrity for life without being susceptible to moisture damage.
+Keep in mind that Accuweather and the Farmers’ Almanac is predicting a cold and snowy winter, which can lead to moisture damage.
+New vinyl siding or James Hardie® are engineered to maintain their structural integrity for life without being susceptible to moisture damage.

 Mold and Mildew Growth

 Mold and mildew growth is another sign of moisture damage to your exterior cladding.
 Mold and mildew can be prevalent on wood siding since it’s an organic material.
 Allowing mold to grow and flourish, especially under the panels, can pose major problems such as breaking down the material of your cladding.